 They also offer a variety of lunch cruises.

 Take in the view from the Bible Garden

 The Bible Garden is very much a hidden gem; in fact, many people give up trying to find it.
 Lucky for me on my first visit, I was with a local who often visited to sit and study in the peace.

 The garden was created in the 1960s by a local man in memory of his wife, like Wendy’s Secret Garden at Lavender Bay.
-He decided to include all the plants mentioned in the bible hence its name.
+He included all the plants mentioned in the bible hence its name.

 Check out the lifestyles of the rich and famous

 In summer, Palm Beach can become an excellent location for a bit of celebrity spotting.
 It is not unusual to find the rich and famous holidaying here in one of the $100,000-week holiday rentals.
 Pink stayed here after one of her tours.
 Other celebrities enjoying this little piece of paradise include Beyonce and Nicole Kidman; even the Queen has stayed here.

 Play a round at Palm Beach Golf Club

 This 18 hole course welcomes visitors for casual golf or meals.
 Bookings are recommended.
 Nine holes will set you back $27, and Eighteen holes are $35.

 Book a Kayaking or Stand up Paddle Boarding Tour